kevinsunsh/Alembic/README.md

 * ALEMBIC_LIBRARY: Should point to the Alembic library folder.

 The temporary files will be built into the *build* folder, while the structured output files will be placed in the *stage* folder.

-Note: The fabric.sh exists purely for Fabric Engine internal use.

 testing
 =======